lynnqian/lynnqian/README.md

 **lynnqian/lynnqian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- :book: Third year student at University of Toronto
+- :book: Fourth year student at University of Toronto
 - :bookmark_tabs: Computer Science Specialist and Data Science Specialist
 - :briefcase: Previous SDE Intern at Amazon Robotics + SWE Intern at Intel
 - :paperclip: Participated in the research project “Network Protocols for the Internet of Things” with Professor Peter Marbach